rob-metalinkage/django-rdf-io/README.md

 semrelation(origin_concept)[rel_type='1'].target_concept

 ## Status:
-alpha, functionally complete initial capability:
+beta, functionally complete initial capability:
 * TTL serialisation of a given model (for which a mapping has been registered)
 * Publishing to remote LDP service using per-model templates to define LDP resources
 * Autoconfiguring of signals so that objects with mappings are published on post_ save
 * syc_remote method to push all objects of list of model types (push is idempotent - safe to repeat)
 * sophisticated property-chains with per-level filter options in attribute marmotta
 * tested in context of geonode project under django 1.6
+* tested against django 1.8.6 and 1.11

 todo:
 * implement global filters for object mappings (to limit mappings to a subset)
 * set up signals and methods to delete objects from remote store
-* make settings more sophisticated so default target resource patterns can be inherited from app models
-* test against django 1.7+

 ## API